+We are often asked, "Where is Cashmere from?
 China and Mongolia are the largest producers of Cashmere.
 Other than these, Cashmere comes from Iran, Afghanistan, and Pakistan.
 The best quality Cashmere comes from North India, Ladakh.
 Even though Ladakh contributes to less than 1% of the total production of Cashmere, this is the best quality Cashmere ever.

 The same wool from other countries is not as fine and as warm as Ladakhi Cashmere.
 The reason is just the climatic conditions.
 Ladakhi goats suffer a lot before growing the world’s finest Cashmere on their bodies.
 If the same Ladakhi goat is transported to an area just a few miles down the plateau, it is believed that the goat produces thicker hair.
 The same goes for the goats found in other areas of the Himalayan range.
 Their hair is thicker and less warm, whereas the Changthangi goat of Ladakh has the best Cashmere.
 As such, Cashmere scarves and wraps from Kashmir, are the world’s highest quality products, with no comparison at all.

 Also read: Woven Grace of Cashmere Wraps

 It was a traveler and saint from Persia, who first visited Ladakh, and found this soft and warm hair growing on the local goat's body.
 He ordered its herders to get it processed and make a pair of socks from it.
 The socks were presented to the then ruler of the Kashmir valley, who was highly impressed by its warmth, softness, and luxurious touch.
 He ordered processing units to be set up for processing Cashmere.
 This was the beginning of the Cashmere trade between Ladakh and Kashmir valley.